Latest News About Tennessee Governor's Residence

 State Building Commission votes to go ahead

 with Conservation Hall at Governor’s Residence The State Building Commission of Tennessee recom- mended January 10 moving forward with plans to con- struct an underground ballroom adjacent to the Governor’s Residence on South Curtiswood Lane.
-The vote came after state architect Mike Fitts gave his response to concerns raised by the Oak Hill Planning Com- … dramatically change the use of the overall Executive Residence property from residential to institutional; and l The mere total size and...
+The vote came after state architect Mike Fitts gave his response to concerns raised by the Oak Hill Planning Com- … Hill Planning Commission held a special public hearing on the State of Tennessee’s proposal to build a 14,000+ square-foot underground...

 www.oakhilltn.us